auth0/docs/articles/best-practices/custom-db-connections-scripts.md

 ## Database action script best practices

-### Script checklist
+* Action scripts can be implemented as anonymous functions, however anonymous functions make it hard in debugging situations when it comes to interpreting the call-stack generated as a result of any exceptional error condition.
+For convenience, we recommend providing a function name for each action script, and have supplied some recommended names.

-Script templates, including the default templates, are not used until you click **Save**.
+* Script templates, including the default templates, are not used until you click **Save**.
 This is true even if you only modify one script and haven't made changes to any others.
 You must click **Save** at least once for all the scripts to be in place.

+### Script checklist

 Use the following checklist to make sure your scripts achieve the results you intend: